Puducherry (union territory): Economy

-The gross domestic product of Puducherry, at market prices estimated by Ministry of Statistics and Programme Implementation with figures in millions of Indian rupees grew from 1,840 to 258,190 million rupees from 1980 to 2014.
+The gross domestic product of Puducherry, at market prices estimated by the Ministry of Statistics and Programme Implementation with figures in millions of Indian rupees grew from 1,840 to 258,190 million rupees from 1980 to 2014.

 Fisheries

 The potential for fisheries is substantial in the Union Territory.
 The four regions of the Union Territory have a coastline of 45 km with 675 of inshore waters, 1.347 ha of inland water and 800 ha of brackish water.
 27 marine fishing villages and 23 inland fishing villages host a fishermen population of about 65,000 of which 13,000 are actively engaged in fishing.
 Tanks and ponds are also tapped for commercial fish rearing.

 Tourism

 Puducherry is one of the most popular tourist spots in India for national and international tourists.
 Puducherry was the residence of Sri Aurobindo (1872–1950) and the Sri Aurobindo Ashram still operates from Puducherry.
 A unique experimental city Auroville, the brainchild of the Mother, whose inhabitants are drawn from all parts of the world is situated on the outskirts of the city.
 There are several temples, churches, monuments, parks, and mosques which attract tourists.